Sinewyk/autocomplete_search/README.md

    ✔️ BONUS POINTS: use `@cycle/state` for state management.

-   BONUS POINTS: convert from JavaScript to modern TypeScript.
+   ✔️ BONUS POINTS: convert from JavaScript to modern TypeScript. ... kindof ?
+I allowed implicit any to just compile and check, but it's not "modern", types are missing around ~70 places

    BONUS POINTS: improve the UI/UX look and feel of the web app.